ccrp-dev/ccrp/docs/00-ccrp-intro.md

 ## How CCRP Helps

-CCRP provides a simple service that accepts chunk queries and returns the concatenated bytes.
+The Coalesced Chunk Retrieval Protocol (CCRP) provides a simple service that accepts chunk queries and returns the concatenated bytes.
 Instead of making N requests for N chunks, you make one
 request: